Kiopsy/Boolean_FV/README.md

 <img src='/supplementals/binary_encoding.png' width='800'/>

 ## Installation and Setup
 Python version 3.7+ is required: the latest version of Python can be installed [here](https://www.python.org/downloads/).
-Most of the libraries used are standard library functions, but numpy, matplotlib, and networkx are also used.
+The program relies on Python's standard libraries, as well as external libraries including numpy, matplotlib, and networkx.
 However, all the requirements are listed in the file `requirements.txt`.
 Download all requirements for this repository by running the following command:
 ```bash
 pip install -r requirements.txt
 ```